oahull0112/ESIFHPC4/HPL/README.md

 HPL is licensed per the COPYRIGHT notice in the hpl-2.3 folder.

-## Other Requirements

-If applicable, describe any other requirements to run the code here (e.g. ARM compatibility, needs a container, etc.)

 ## How to build

 The source code of Netlib can be accessed here, [HPL](https://www.netlib.org/benchmark/hpl/hpl-2.3.tar.gz).
 Build instructions are in the INSTALL file (top directory) and are summarized below: